Year 1

 PE Days and Kit

-Our Year 1 PE day is Monday, so please make sure your PE kit is brought into school on the first day back and stays in school until the end of the half-term.
-This is then sent home over the holidays to be washed and must be sent back in, on the first day back to school.
+Our Year 1 PE day is Monday, so please make sure your PE kit is brought to school on the first day back and stays in school until the end of the half-term.
+This is then sent home over the holidays to be washed and must be sent back in on the first day back to school.

 Kit includes: